MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 1. Log on to the computer in the SharePoint Server farm where Workflow Manager was installed.

-2. Open the SharePoint Management Shell as an administrator.
-This is accomplished by right-clicking the **SharePoint Management Shell** and choosing **Run as administrator**.
+2. Open the SharePoint Management Shell as an administrator by right-clicking the **SharePoint Management Shell** and choosing **Run as administrator**.

 3. Run the **Register-SPWorkflowService** cmdlet.